The Blade – Weight and Finish

+The 3mm blades are suitable for most people and provide a good balance of strength whilst still allowing for speed.
 The 4mm steel blades are a true ‘weapon weight’ and are ideal for developing strength and an understanding of the true nature of kama.
-The 3mm blades are lighter and so a little easier to manipulate, but still
+Only recommended for experienced users who can accommodate the extra weight.

-Aluminium metal is much less dense than steel, meaning these blades are very light weight even in 4mm thickness.
-A weight table is shown below.
-These are an ideal weight for use as a practice pair whislt learning the weapon, or perhaps if you just prefer to use a lighter option.
+Aluminium metal, being less dense than steel, makes these blades are quite light in comparison.
+These are an ideal weight for use as a practice pair learning the weapon, or perhaps if you just prefer to use a lighter option.

 The Blade – Shape

 The Seaholme blade design has been developed based on existing martial arts kama, modified for safety.
 The sharp point seen on some blades is rounded off and the ‘cutting edge’ is left unsharpened.
 A 1 cm bevel is ground for appearance only; these kama are for demonstration and will not be supplied sharp.